Air Drying Chilli Peppers

 Fresh Chillies

 The process starts with the fresh chillies.
 They should have the stalk still attached and be in good condition.
-The adjacent picture shows the chillies we are going to use in this example.
+The pictures show the chillies we are going to use in this example.
 We were given them by a friend who grows their own and had a glut at harvest time.

 The next step is to take some string and tie them to it as close together as possible however it doesn’t really matter how far they are apart so long as you have enough space to hang them.
 When doing this I use a simple slip knot which is easy to tie and release but if you happen to have a heavy needle handy you can also thread the chillies onto the string using that as well.
 If using a needle you need to thread them through the base of the stem rather than through the flesh of the chilli.